fa-alvarez/python-examples/README.md

 The email_list function receives a dictionary, which contains domain names as keys, and a list of users as values.
 It returns a list that contains complete email addresses (e.g. diana.prince@gmail.com).

+### groups_per_user.py
+The groups_per_user function receives a dictionary, which contains group names with the list of users.
+Users can belong to multiple groups.
+It returns a dictionary with the users as keys and a list of their groups as values.